powerfulkid/branch-test/README.md

-# practiong git branching and merging
+# practicing git branching and merging